Pavlo Khrystiuk: Biography

 Khrystiuk was born in the Kuban Oblast.
 He studied in Kyiv Polytechnic Institute as his party co-member, Vsevolod Holubovych.
 He worked for the newspaper Rada (Council).
 In 1916-17 he also worked for journal "Komashnia".
 Later in his career were the socialists-revolutionary newspapers "Borotba" and "Trudova Hromada".

 He became a member of the Central Committee of the Ukrainian Socialist-Revolutionary Party (UPSR) and the Villagers Association.
-Also he was a member of the Central Rada and the Rada Minor as well as the Pysar (Scribe) in the General Secretariat of Ukraine.
-He is the co-author of the Land Reform of January 31, 1918.
+Also, he was a member of the Central Rada and the Rada Minor as well as the Pysar (Scribe) in the General Secretariat of Ukraine.
+He is the co-author of the Land Reform of 31 January 1918.

 He was a Minister of the Internal Affairs in the government of Vsevolod Holubovych (1918) and the deputy Minister in the government of Isaak Mazepa (1919).
 After the IV Party Congress he was among the members of the central current as Mykhailo Hrushevsky.

-From 1919 Khrystiuk emigrated to Vienna, where he was a member of the UPSR "foreign delegation" and worked in the magazine "Boritesia-poboryte!".
+From 1919 Khrystiuk immigrated to Vienna, where he was a member of the UPSR "foreign delegation" and worked in the magazine "Boritesia-poboryte!".
 He returned to Ukraine in 1924 and worked for the Association of scientific and technological workers to influence the socialist construction (Kharkiv, 1928-1931).
 At that time he was also employed for the Chervony Shliakh newspaper along with Pavlo Tychyna.
 He was the author of the history of revolution in Ukraine as well as numerous other books on the history of Ukraine.

-Khrystiuk was arrested on March 2, 1931 as the member of the Ukrainian National Center and was convicted to imprisonment.
+Khrystiuk was arrested on 2 March 1931, as the member of the Ukrainian National Center and was convicted to imprisonment.
 He died in one of the camps of the Sevvostlag, Khabarovsk Krai.